-Founded in 1893 in Palo Alto, The Harker School is a preschool through grade 12, nonprofit independent school.
+Founded in 1893 in Palo Alto, The Harker School is a kindergarten through grade 12, nonprofit independent school.
 We are committed to providing a nationally recognized program for our students that allows them to flourish, find their passions and make a difference in the world.

 We are equally committed to providing a respectful and collaborative environment, both within our campus community and in the San Jose neighborhoods where our campuses are located.
-We have four campuses, one for each division: preschool, lower school, middle school and upper school.
+We have three campuses, one for each division: lower school, middle school and upper school.
 It is our hope that this page provides helpful information to our neighbors; it also includes ways to contact us if you have ideas or concerns.

 The modifications to the campus include the demolition of three small existing academic buildings to be replaced with a new two-story classroom building, an addition to the existing auditorium/gym, and other site improvements such as extending the driveway used for drop-off and pickup and adding more outdoor play/sports areas.

 Harker invited adjacent neighbors to a meeting to discuss the plans in April 2018 and the City of San José hosted a public meeting for the broader community in December 2018.
 We also presented an overview of our plans at a Cambrian Community Council meeting in August 2018.

 The City of San José reviewed the application and conducted an independent traffic analysis.
 A public hearing was held with the San José Planning Director on Nov.
 13, 2019 and our application was approved.
 An appeal of that decision was filed.
 Numerous meetings were held between the neighbors, the City and The Harker School to resolve concerns.
 Amendments were made and the permit was approved by the City Council at their March 10, 2020 meeting.
 All of the documents related to this project are posted for public record.